Is the overnight train from Cairo to Aswan worth it?

 -

 Saving Daylight: You travel while you sleep.
 By the time you wake up, you are pulling into Aswan, ready to visit Philae Temple by 9:00 AM.
+Short on time?
+These Aswan Day Tours cover the city’s top attractions.

 -